 Publisher/Editor Zachary Kellian is an author of flash fiction, short stories, and novels.
 He has been published in various journals and was a finalist for the Ernest Hemingway Foundation’s Short Story of the Year in 2016.
 His non-fiction writing career has included work as a contributor for The Huffington Post and Buzzfeed.
 He recently concluded a national public-speaking tour on the complexities of intergenerational communication.

-Dona McCormack is a queer, disabled writer living in Northeast Ohio with her devoted partner of 19 years.
+Assistant Editor Dona McCormack is a queer, disabled writer living in Northeast Ohio with her devoted partner of 19 years.
 She writes realism, horror and fabulism, and she toys with surrealism when she feels cheeky.
-She obsesses over books on writing craft and clips story plots from newspapers.
-She reads on staff for Orca, a Literary Journal.
-Dona’s publishing credits include Tahoma Literary Review, NEBO Literary Magazine, and terse Journal and forthcoming publications include Saturday Evening Post’s Friday Fiction Series and Red Coyote.
+She pores over writing craft manuals and clips story plots from small town newspapers, often reliable sources of ironic and diabolical material.
+Dona serves as assistant editor at Orca, a Literary Journal.
+Her publishing credits include Saturday Evening Post’s Friday Fiction Series, Tahoma Literary Review, NEBO Literary Magazine, Red Coyote, and terse Journal, and forthcoming publications include Bourbon Penn and Fabula Argentea.

 Categories: General Info